-On May 4, 2016, the Company announced the completion of the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project located in the State of Durango, Mexico from Argonaut Gold Inc. The project is currently in development and it is awaiting a construction decision, if deemed appropriate by management.
+On May 4, 2016, the Company announced the completion of the acquisition of 100% of the mineral claims known as the "La Fortuna" gold project located in the State of Durango, Mexico from Argonaut Gold Inc. The project is currently in development with Federal permits in hand and is awaiting a construction decision, if deemed appropriate by management.